 ALS 499 Honors Research (3 cr)

-Any 492 or 493 course in a Science Department, providing that a biotechnology-related research topic is pursued (3 cr)
+Any 492 or 493 course in a Science Department; a biotechnology-related research topic is required (3 cr)

 You must enroll for 1-3 credits of courses that include ethical discussions of biotechnology.

 Any of the following courses will fulfill this requirement.
 Other courses may be used with departmental approval.